Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 Pros: 24/7 coverage.
 Books directly into Vagaro via webhooks.
 Knows your services, pricing, and provider availability.
 Handles unlimited simultaneous calls.
 No sick days, no training, no management.
 Bilingual (English and Spanish).

-Cons: Cannot handle in-person tasks (greeting walk-ins, processing payments at the desk).
+Cons: Can’t handle in-person tasks (greeting walk-ins, processing payments at the desk).

 Side-by-Side Comparison